-|Mature Size||4 feet tall by 6 feet wide|
+|Mature Size||4 ft. tall, 6 ft. wide|

-|Soil Type||Average, well drained, slightly acidic, organic|
+|Soil Type||Average, well drained, organic|

-|Soil pH||4.5 to 7.0|
+|Soil pH||Neutral to acidic|

-|Flower Color||White, blushed pink|
+|Flower Color||White, pink|

-|Hardiness Zones||6 to 9|
+|Hardiness Zones||6 to 9 (USDA)|

-|Native Areas||Southeastern US|
+|Native Areas||Southeastern United States|

-How to Grow Coast Leucothoe
+Coast Leucothoe Care

 This shrub needs regular watering to perform best, and extra water during a drought season, as it is not drought-tolerant.
 During its bloom season, water deeply at the base so that flowers get enough moisture.